Himalaya Wellness Wins at ET Retail Awards for Loyalty Excellence, Powered by Capillary

 fuel retail loyalty

 Capillary has worked with several fuel retailers over the years and has observed a rapid shift in fuel retail loyalty.
-Mobile loyalty apps are becoming essential for brands looking to keep pace with changing customer expectations.
+Mobile loyalty apps, often developed in collaboration with the best app development companies, are becoming essential for brands looking to keep pace with changing customer expectations.
 Many fuel retailers in Asia have already transitioned to a digital loyalty program, leveraging mobile-first solutions to drive customer engagement and retention.

 How Mobile Loyalty Apps Are Reshaping Fuel Retail